sfei/sfb_dfm/README.md

         cd /boisevol1/hpcshared/open_bay/hydro/full_res/wy2005/wy2005a/
         chmod -R ugo+r *

+ 11) if you are running the "old" version of DFM (r52184-opt) you will need to delete the secchidepth parameter from the list of input files, as this parameter is not recognized in the earlier version of the code, and it will crash your simulation.
+Edit the FlowFMold_bnd.ext file inside the run folder to delete the block of text about secchidepth.

 Now we are done with the manual inputs, and we can start the automatic part of the run setup.
 First, you need to run the python script sfb_dfm.py.
 This will generate all the remaining input files for your DFlow3D-FM (DFM) run.
 Next, you need to run DFM on these input files.
 Finally, if you are planning to use the results of the simulation to run a DWAQ simulation, you are going to need to do two postprocessing steps: first the DWAQ hydro files from the 16 domains in the parallel simulation need to be stitched together, and second, the flow rates coming out of the point sources need to be corrected because the version of DFM we are currently using leaves them out of the DWAQ hydro files.
 We have created two shell scripts that do all of this for you, but they are very specific to SFEI's servers.
 If you want to run the model outside SFEI, you will need to find your own way of running sfb_dfm.py, running DFM on your input files, and doing the two postprocessing steps.
 If you use a newer version of DFM you will not need to correct the point sources, but it doesn't hurt to do that anyway.

 Here is how you finally run the model at SFEI: